AsaiYusuke/SushMock/README.md

 # Description

-SushMock is a simple standalone testing tool for stubbing and mocking SSH communications.
+SushMock is a simple standalone testing tool for stubbing and mocking SSH (Secure Shell) communications.
-It consists of two functions.
-Record and Simulate.
+It consists of two functions, "Record" and "Simulate".
 - Record Mode
     Install between the network of up to real server , and capture data.
 - Simulate Mode
     No real server needs.
 Simulates communications using recorded data.

 # Key Features